vecisf/SU-CompBio.github.io/course.md

 - Explain content of course
 - Explain Code of Conduct
-- Name labels
+- Explain name labels
 - Explain stickies and feedback
-- Homeworks
+- Homeworks and grading
 - Short introduction from everybody
 - R and RStudio download and setup
 - Getting started with R and RStudio